 Perkins Loans are very limited for the summer and will only be awarded after Subsidized and Unsubsidized Loans have been fully awarded.
 Perkins Loan is a fiscal year award so the award must disburse within the first four weeks of the summer term or it will be cancelled.
 Students are responsible for having the correct enrollment and a signed Master Promissory Note on file.

 Subsidized and Unsubsidized Loans have an annual loan limit based on year in school.
 If a student borrowed the total loan limit during the preceding academic year, there will be no additional Direct Loans for summer.
 If the student is changing grade level after spring term, and the new grade level increases the loan limit, the student should contact the Financial Aid Office after spring grades have been processed.

-Parents may borrow PLUS Loan during the summer by submitting a Parent Loan application.
+Parents may borrow PLUS Loan during the summer by submitting a Parent Loan application through studentloans.gov.
+Be sure to apply using the correct academic year.
+Summer is considered part of the previous award year.
 If the parent is denied the loan, the student may be eligible for additional Unsubsidized Loan based on the annual loan limits.

 Students can apply for a private loan from any lending institution that offers these loans to help pay for summer.
 Visit the private loan page for more information on these types of loans.